Foreign Policy (FP), a foreign affairs magazine, published an article on the 7th (local time) about the US Shin

 The scenario is that South Korea will bombard Yeonpyeong Island in retaliation for the joint military exercises and then land troops directly on the island.
 In this case, South Korea will mobilize its air force and navy to attack North Korean ships and send marines to Yeonpyeong Island.

 If the offensive and defensive battle continues, North Korea may detonate a tactical nuclear weapon on an uninhabited island in the West Sea (Yellow Sea).
-However, if such a scenario were to actually come true, it would be impossible to manage the situation.
+However, if such a scenario actually becomes a reality, it will be impossible to manage the situation.

 Manning predicted that this would happen because the United States and South Korea do not have stable diplomatic or military channels with North Korea.